wfl/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > It takes the items from standard input, and executes a command with these items, as its arguments, one at a time.
-> > Here is an example on using `xargs` to create 5 new directories in your working directory.
+> > Here is an example of a command line using `xargs` to create 5 new directories in your working directory.
 > >       `echo "file1 file2 file3 file4 file5" | xargs mkdir`
-> > Here, the the standrad output from `echo` command (i.e., the five strings) are redirected to `xargs` command and becomes the arguments for the `mkdir` command with which each will be executed one at a time.
+> > Here, the standrad output from `echo` command (i.e., the five strings) are redirected to `xargs` command and becomes the arguments for the `mkdir` command with which each will be executed one at a time.
 Thus, `mkdir` is automatically ran 5 times to create 5 new directories.